-In July 2004, Bois d'Arc Energy, LLC ("Bois d'Arc Energy") was formed by Comstock Offshore, LLC ("Comstock Offshore"), an indirect wholly-owned subsidiary of the Company and Bois d'Arc Resources, ("Bois d'Arc Resources") Ltd., Bois d'Arc Offshore, Ltd. and certain individual and corporate investors in their exploration activities (collectively, the "Bois d'Arc Participants") to replace a joint exploration venture established in 1997 by Comstock Offshore and Bois d'Arc Resources to explore for oil and natural gas in the Gulf of Mexico.
+In July 2004, Bois d'Arc Energy, LLC ("Bois d'Arc Energy") was formed by Comstock Offshore, LLC ("Comstock Offshore"), an indirect wholly-owned subsidiary of the Company and Bois d'Arc Resources, Ltd. ("Bois d'Arc Resources"), Bois d'Arc Offshore, Ltd. and certain participants in their exploration activities (collectively, the "Bois d'Arc Participants") to replace a joint exploration venture established in 1997 by Comstock Offshore and Bois d'Arc Resources to explore for oil and natural gas in the Gulf of Mexico.
 Under the joint exploration venture, Bois d'Arc Resources was responsible for generating exploration prospects in the Gulf of Mexico utilizing 3-D seismic data and their extensive geological expertise in the region.
 Comstock Offshore advanced the funds for the acquisition of 3-D seismic data and leases.
 Comstock Offshore was reimbursed for all advanced costs and was entitled to a non-promoted working interest in each prospect generated.
-For each successful discovery well drilled pursuant to the joint exploration venture, Comstock issued to the two principals of Bois d'Arc Resources warrants exercisable for the purchase of Shares of Comstock's common stock.
+For each successful discovery well drilled pursuant to the joint exploration venture, Comstock issued to the two principals of Bois d'Arc Resources warrants exercisable for the purchase of shares of Comstock's common stock.

-In July 2004, each of the Bois d'Arc Participants and Comstock Offshore contributed to Bois d'Arc Energy substantially all of their Gulf of Mexico related assets and assigned their related liabilities, including certain debt, in exchange for equity interests in Bois d'Arc Energy.
-The equity interests issued in exchange for the contributions were determined by using a valuation of the properties contributed by the particular contributor relative to the value of the properties contributed by all contributors.
-Comstock Offshore contributed its interests in Bois d'Arc Energy (29,935,761 LLC units out of 50,000,000 LLC units issued).
-The Bois d'Arc Participants contributed their offshore oil and natural gas properties as well as ownership of Bois d'Arc Offshore, Ltd., the operator of the properties, and assigned to Bois d'Arc Energy \$28.2 million of related liabilities in exchange for an approximately 40.1% aggregate ownership interest in Bois d'Arc Energy.
+In July 2004, each of the Bois d'Arc Participants and Comstock Offshore contributed to Bois d'Arc Energy substantially all of their Gulf of Mexico related assets and assigned their related liabilities, including certain debt, in exchange for membership interests in Bois d'Arc Energy.
+The membership interests issued in exchange for the contributions were determined by using a valuation of the properties contributed by each party contributor relative to the total value of all properties contributed.
+Comstock Offshore contributed its interests in its Gulf of Mexico properties and assigned to Bois d'Arc Energy \$83.2 million of related debt in exchange for an approximately 59.9% membership interest in Bois d'Arc Energy (29,935,761 Bois d'Arc Energy units out of 50,000,000 Bois d'Arc Energy units issued).
+The Bois d'Arc Participants contributed their offshore oil and natural gas properties as well as ownership of Bois d'Arc Offshore, Ltd., the operator of the properties, and assigned to Bois d'Arc Energy \$28.2 million of related liabilities in exchange for an approximately 40.1% aggregate membership interest in Bois d'Arc Energy.
 The Bois d'Arc Participants also received \$27.6 million in cash to equalize the amount that Comstock Offshore's debt exceeded its proportional share of the liabilities assigned.
-Bois d'Arc Energy also reimbursed Comstock Offshore \$12.7 million and Bois d'Arc \$0.7 million for advances made under the exploration joint venture for undrilled prospects.
-In connection with the formation, the debt contributed by the Bois d'Arc Participants was repaid.
+Bois d'Arc Energy also reimbursed Comstock Offshore \$12.7 million and Bois d'Arc Resources \$0.8 million for advances made under the exploration joint venture for undrilled prospects.